zinc-collective/www.zinc.coop/src/financial-overview/index.md

 We received $512 in gross receipts, all of which is attributable to our maintenance efforts on [Moment Park](https://www.momentpark.com/)

 Our largest costs were:

-*   Paying our $800 per year minimum California Franchise Tax for 2020
 *   Puchasing a $600 team license for [TailwindUI](https://tailwindui.com/) to streamline design and delivery of web sites and applications without a dedicated designer or front-end wizard.
 *   Hiring a tax professional to prepare and file our 2019 taxes.